mh-alizadeh/practice/README.md

 # practice
-the repository is created for learning and practicing GitHub
+The repository is created to learn and practice GitHub